centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

     - [Basic Example](#basic-example)
     - [Enabling debugging for distributed training](#enabling-debugging-for-distributed-training)

-# Getting Started
+# Cluster Overview

-The Center for AI Safety (CAIS) is launching an initiative to provide free compute support for research projects in ML safety.
-This is the CAIS Compute Cluster.

-- CAIS Compute Cluster is set up for ML safety applications
-- 256x A100 GPUs with 80GB memory
-- 1,600 Gbit/s inter-node network speeds
+The cluster is based on 32 bare metal BM.GPU.A100-v2.8 nodes and a number of service nodes.
+Each GPU node is configured with 8 NVIDIA A100 GPU cards with 8X80 GB memory and 27.2 TB local NVMe SSD Storage.
+These nodes are connected by a remote direct memory access (RDMA) network for data communication, providing 1,600 Gbit/sec inter-node network bandwidth with latency as low as single-digit microseconds.

 ## Getting Cluster Access

-There is a [short form](https://www.safe.ai/compute-cluster) that one can apply for to gain access to the CAIS Compute Cluster.
+There is a [form](https://www.safe.ai/compute-cluster) linked on the compute cluster's page on CAIS' website to apply for access.

 ## Getting Help

-Once granted access please login to slack and message us in #help-desk channel.
-For questions before being granted access please direct them to [contact@safe.ai](mailto:contact@safe.ai).
+To request help, please login to the cluster's Slack workspace and message us in #help-desk channel.
+For questions before being granted access please direct them to [compute@safe.ai](mailto:compute@safe.ai).

 ## Basic Cluster Usage Example

-Once you've given us your ssh key and we've set you up.
-SSH onto the login node.
+Once you've given us your ssh key and we've provided your login credentials, you can SSH onto the login node.

 ```bash
 ssh  -i {path-to-private-key} {username}@compute.safe.ai